ryantd42/NY-Legislative-Git/2023/A4077A-2023/bill.md

  two percentage points[.];
   (V)  A  TAX  LEVY  NECESSARY  FOR  EXPENDITURES  FOR EMERGENCY MEDICAL SERVICES.
   § 2.
-This act shall take effect immediately.
+This act shall take effect immediately and shall first  apply  to the  levy  of taxes by local governments for the fiscal year that begins in 2025; provided that the provisions of this act shall  expire  and  be

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03691-01-3
+  LBD03691-02-4
+ A. 4077--A  2

+ deemed  repealed  June  15,  2030;  provided further that this act shall continue to apply to the levy of taxes  by  local  governments  for  any fiscal  year  beginning in any calendar year during which this act is in effect.